cppalliance/safe-cpp/proposal/draft.md

 Each statement provisions a 4-element `string_view` array as a backing store.
 An initializer list object is simply a pointer into the array and a length.
 It's the pointer into the backing store that's copied into `initlist1` and `initlist2`.
 At the end of each full expression, those backing stores go out of scope, leaving dangling pointers in the initializer lists.
 When compiled with aggressive local storage optimizations, the stack space that hosted the backing store for `{ t, t, t, t }` gets reused for other objects.
 A new initialization overwrites the pointer and length fields of the string views in that reclaimed backing store.
 Printing from the initializer lists prints from the smashed pointers.

-Safe C++ must provide safe alternatives to everything in the Standard Library.

 [**initlist1.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/initlist1.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/xxdTfdh1d)
 ```cxx
 #feature on safety